fri-datascience/course_ids/docs/Summarizing-data-01.md

 This example also illustrates the complexity of interpreting NHST results or rather all the tempting traps laid out for us - we might be tempted to conclude, based on the high p-value, that x2 does indeed come from a standard normal, but that then leads us to a weird predicament that we are willing to claim that x1 is not standard normal, x2 is standard normal, but we are less sure that x1 and x2 have different underlying distributions.

 Note that typical implementations of the KS test assume that the underlying distributions are continuous and ties are therefore impossible.
-However, the KS test can be generalized to discrete and mixed distributions (see R package KSgeneral).
+However, the KS test can be generalized to discrete and mixed distributions (see R package [KSgeneral](https://cran.r-project.org/web/packages/KSgeneral/index.html)).

 Differences in between distributions can also be assessed visually, through the **QQ-plot**, a plot that compares the quantiles of the two distributions.
-If the distributions have the same shape, their quantiles, plotted together, should lie on the same line.
+If the distributions have the same shape, their quantiles, plotted together, should lie on a line.
 The samples from the logistic distribution obviously deviate from the theoretical quantiles of a normal distribution:

 ```r